-Tables help readers see information in an organized way.
-But be sure to organize tables with the readers' needs in mind.
-It is best to keep tables to two columns.
+Be sure to organize tables with the readers' needs in mind.
 Write brief, descriptive, parallel headings and keep the items in each column parallel.
 Cut unnecessary words.
 Bulleted lists can help you place more information in a table without making it too large and wordy.
 Tables must be accessible for people who use screen readers and other assistive technology to access electronic content.
 Contact the Design team for more information.